 The right accounting software can make managing church finances easier and more efficient.
 Accounting software can streamline tasks, such as tracking donations and budgeting.
 This software allows churches to track their financial performance in real time.

-Having a system for storing records will help ensure the church's finances are kept up-to-date.
+Having a system for storing records helps to ensure the church's finances are kept up-to-date.

 Implementing financial planning strategies can help churches become more secure.
 They also help them to be more effective in carrying out their missions.
 With the right resources, church members will know their contributions are making a positive difference.